maxonthegit/PPspliT/README.md

 to delete all `.exd` files stored in `%HOMEPATH%\Application Data\Microsoft\Forms` and `%TEMP%\VBE`.
 Please rely on the official instructions from Microsoft, which can be found in the page mentioned above. \
-If this does not solve your problem, then either you are still using an outdated PPspliT release (1.5 is known to have such compatibility problems) or your macro security settings may need to be reviewed.
+If this does not solve your problem, then either you are still using a really outdated PPspliT release (1.5 was known to have such compatibility problems) or your macro security settings may need to be reviewed.